 In the United States this is known as Mardi Gras and no one does it better than New Orleans.
 Both of my maternal grandparents are from this southern state and my mother was born and raised in New Orleans.
 I am both proud and grateful for my Sicilian heritage and my southern roots.
 I’ve grown up believing good food is a birthright.
 Is it any wonder I’m a foodie?
 Good eatin’ is in my DNA.

 As we begin this month of February, Mardi Gras season is in full swing with masked balls, dozens of parades, King Cake parties and unabashed joie de vivre.
-If those weren’t enough reasons to enjoy great food with friends, the Cresent City is also host to the Super Bowl this year.
-As a tribute to my mother I will share some of the recipes I lovingly call ‘comfort food’ (you’ll find them under the category, New Orleans Recipes).
+If those weren’t enough reasons to enjoy great food with friends, the Cresent City is also host to the Super Bowl this year (2013).
+As a tribute to my mother I will share some of the recipes I lovingly call ‘comfort food’ – Pecan Pie French Toast, Sweet Potato Andouille Hash, Muffuletta, Jambalaya, Bread Pudding.
+You’ll find more recipes under the category, New Orleans Recipes.
 They are perfect for a Southern-style Super Bowl, a New Orleans style brunch or your own King Cake party.
 As they say in Nawlin’s, ” Laissez les bons temps rouler” (Let the good times roll).